Places

 - Dry season (November–April) offers warm temps (70s–80s°F) and less rain.

-- Rainy season (May–October) brings afternoon showers; we schedule indoor projects and flexible transportation.
+- Rainy season (May–October) brings afternoon showers, so we plan indoor projects and flexible transportation.

 - Hurricane season (June–November) requires close monitoring and contingency plans.